luca-office/Publications/README.md

 # Publications
-Code is publicy availabe while data is private to ensure data privacy.
+Code is publicy availabe, while data is private to ensure data privacy.